Organizational Culture and its Shift Post-Covid Crisis

 In these few months, the information that we all gathered around organizational culture tells one thing loud and clear: "the culture and values of an organization are often not aligned with its action."
 The ultimate purpose of any organization is customer experience and how it reflects through its culture.
 And how to stay strong and support in times of need.

-Many organizations are laying off their employees without any right justification, and some are cutting down salaries.
+Many organizations are laying off their employees without any proper justification, and some are cutting down salaries.
 This tells a lot about organizational values.
 But there are also organizations whose choices and actions define a lot about their cultures.